minseok127/HAP/README.md

 		-- HapPropagateHiddenAttrDesc /* recursive */

 ```
 One thing to note is that this cataloag is updated not only for the dimension table being encoded but also recursively for all descendant tables connected through foreign key relationships.
-For example, if *r_name* in the *region* table is encoded, entries are added to pg_hap_hidden_attribute_desc not only for *region* but also for *nation* (which references *region*), *customer* (which references *nation*), and *orders* (which references *customer*).
-The pseudocode above provides a simplified view of this process.
+For example, if *r_name* in the *region* table is encoded, entries are added to pg_hap_hidden_attribute_desc not only for *region* but also for *nation* (which references *region*), *customer* (which references *nation*), and *orders* (which references *customer*), etc. The pseudocode above provides a simplified view of this process.

 ```
 /* include/catalog/pg_hap_encoded_attribute.h */